kensanata/just-halberds/Knives.md

 After the game, Claudia picks Ulrike’s age, say 50.
 So we have about 34 years and therefore 34 dice to roll.
-Let’s take 4d6 and roll four times on the Passive table, four times on the Manipulative table, and add each of the skills we listed above at 1.
-Using 2d6 for attributes, this is Ulrike the Beautiful: Strength-8 Dexterity-8 Endurance-12 Intelligence-6 Education-8 Status-3 Healing-2 Sleep-6 Eyes-4 Doors-2 Plants-5 Brewing-2 Charm-5 Singing-4 Diplomacy-4 Illusion-3 People-3
+Let’s take 4d6 and roll four times on the Passive table, four times on the Manipulative table, and add each of the talents we listed above at 1.
+Using 2d6 for attributes, this is Ulrike the Beautiful: Strength-8 Dexterity-8 Endurance-12 Intelligence-6 Education-8 Status-3 Healing-2 Sleep-6 Eyes-4 Doors-2 Plants-5 Brewing-2 Charm-5 Singing-4 Diplomacy-4 Illusion-3 People-3 Literacy-4.
-Literacy-4.
 Surprisingly fit!
 She probably does a lot of hiking up here in the mountains.
 And fantastic Sleep, Plants and Charm talents!

 ### Encounters